Loss Creek (British Columbia): Natural history

 The lower reaches of the stream fall within the Juan de Fuca Provincial Park.

 Course

 Loss Creek begins at an unnamed confluence at a point north of the settlement of Jordan River at an elevation of 507 m.
-It flows west for 14 km, taking in the right tributaries Gain Creek and Noyse Creek, passing under British Columbia Highway 14, and taking in the right tributary Jack Elliott Creek.
+It flows west for 14 km, taking in the right tributaries Gain Creek and Noyse Creek, passing under Highway 14, and taking in the right tributary Jack Elliott Creek.
 It then turns south for 2 km, flows under a suspension bridge carrying the Juan de Fuca Marine Trail, and ends at the Strait of Juan de Fuca on the Pacific Ocean, east of Sombrio Point and south east of the settlement of Port Renfrew.
 The average slope is 3.2% over 16 km (507m/16000m=0.03169).
 Rapids of 12% slope exist near the mouth of the tributary Gain Creek.
 The steeper the slope the higher the uplift versus erosion.
 This indicates an anomaly of uplift compared to the rest of the valley.